COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 What about private use of corporate aircraft?

-What does the term predominately used for business mean?
+- What does the term predominantly used for business actually mean?

-The case below describes a scenario where the aircraft is imported and admitted by a non-EU corporation that operates and uses the aircraft for its own business.
-We have often, in a VAT context, seen the use of the term predominately used for businesswhich should somehow indicate that a certain amount of private use of a corporate aircraft is acceptable without any VAT consequences but is this correct?
-Please, remember that many other scenarios are in play that also influences the situation.
+The following scenario examines the case of an aircraft imported and admitted by a non-EU corporation that operates and uses the aircraft for its own business.
+In VAT contexts, the term “predominantly used for business” often implies that some level of private use is permissible without VAT consequences.
+But is that really true?
+It is important to understand that many other factors are in play that also influence the situation.
+Let’s take a closer look.

 The customs aspect of flying within the EU

-Can a corporate aircraft be predominately used for business without VAT consequences?
+Can a corporate aircraft be predominantly used for business without VAT consequences?

-TA: Yes, this is not a problem.
-Here, 100% private use is also acceptable.
+TA: Yes, even 100% private use is permitted under TA

 – Any business travel in furtherance of the corporation’s affairs